ethereum-optimism/community-hub/src/docs/developers/bedrock/differences.md

 - `hash`: The hash of the latest L1 block
 - `sequenceNumber`: The number of the L2 block within the epoch (the epoch changes when there is a new L1 block)

-Currently the L1 information is delayed by ten block confirmations (~2.5 minutes) to minimize the impact of reorgs.
+Currently the L1 information is delayed by two block confirmations (~24 seconds) to minimize the impact of reorgs.
-This value may be reduced in the future.

 #### SequencerFeeVault